HOMETEXAS TOWNS | PARADES | EVENTS | PARKS | SCENERY | TEX MISC | SCANDAL | EXIT TEXAS

 Note: The Tandy Subway is no more.
 Replaced by the new Radio Shack Corporate Headquarters which is a beautiful cluster of new buildings that Radio Shack occupied for a short time before it was taken over by Tarrant County College.

 At a time not long ago Fort Worth had the world's shortest subway, a free ride via rickety rail through a tunnel into the now closed Tandy Center in downtown Fort Worth.
 A convenient, albeit slightly clunky mass transit system, sort of a very apt metaphor for the difference between Dallas and Fort Worth.
 Dallas has a modern high speed rail system called DART.
 Fort Worth does not have a high speed rail system.
-Well, there is the new TRE Train that runs between FW and Dallas a couple times a day.
-Not many ride it.
-And there are those old trolleys that Fort Worth bought from some city in Australia which run from Downtown to the Cultural District to the Stockyards.
+Well, there is the TRE (Trinity Railway Express) Train that runs between FW and Dallas a couple times a day.
+And there is public transit in the form of Molly the Trolley which runs from Downtown to the Cultural District to the Stockyards.

 One of the now gone downtown Fort Worth Tandy Subway trains making its mile long journey to the heart of downtown Fort Worth.